alsash110/comm-2216-obs/docs/introduction/introduction.md

 ---

+## Software Versions

+This guide uses Ubuntu version 18.04.4 LTS and Oracle VM VirtualBox version 6.1.4 on a Mac OS system.

+If you do not have Linux, download the latest version of Ubuntu [here](https://ubuntu.com/download/desktop).

+If you want to use a virtual machine, download the latest version of VirtualBox [here](https://www.virtualbox.org/wiki/Downloads).

+---

 ## Prerequisites

 To follow along with this document, you will need the following:

-**Note**: You can install Linux _locally_ or in a _virtual machine_.
-Alternatively, browser-based terminals such as [Bellard's Linux emulator](https://bellard.org/jslinux/ "Browser Linux emulator") or [Copy.sh's Linux emulator](https://copy.sh/v86/ "Browser Linux emulator") is another way to access Linux without installing anything.
+**Note**: You can install Linux _locally_ on your hard drive or in a _virtual machine_ such as VirtualBox.

 - access to a computer with a keyboard and mouse,
-- any version of Linux installed,
+- any version of Linux,
 - an internet connection, and
 - a general understanding of basic computer tasks.